We were still climbing the grade to Cumbres Pass.

 Crossing the Chama River.

-The Friends of the Cumbres and Toltec Scenic and two steam engines greeted us as we arrived in Chama.
-We boarded the bus but before we left, Elizabeth went into the gift shop and bought an second pin for the unexpected engine change.
+The Friends of the Cumbres and Toltec Scenic and two steam engines greeted us as we arrived.
+The four of us boarded the bus but before we left, Elizabeth went into the gift shop and bought an second pin for the unexpected engine change.
 We had a good trip back to Antonito, ending a fantastic trip on the Cumbres and Toltec Scenic Railroad.
 A special thank you to them for having us on the train today.
 We started our drive back to Alamosa but stopped at the Rio Grande Western station in Antonito and at La Jara.
-Back in Alamosa, we went to Arby's for dinner and worked on stories for the rest of the night.
+Back in Alamosa, we went to Arby's for dinner then later called it a night.